 Heavy metals and other toxins enter your bloodstream every day through diet, pollution, and the environment.
 These substances are essential to various biological processes, but they can be harmful in excess.

 Thankfully, the body does a good job of eliminating most noxious substances.
-Having said that, some individuals struggle to passively rid themselves of toxins due to dietary imbalances, the presence of cancerous tissues, and other medical conditions.
+However, some individuals struggle to passively rid themselves of toxins due to dietary imbalances, the presence of cancerous tissues, and other medical conditions.

 Detoxing is a vital component of immunity and overall health.
 It helps the body heal properly while avoiding dangerous toxicity, yet when a condition prevents detoxification from occurring naturally, chelation therapy might be a beneficial solution.